12 Best PPC Platforms in 2025

 LinkedIn Ads also function as auctions, so you only pay if someone clicks on your ad.

-• Ad format: LinkedIn supports single image ads (sponsored ads), text ads, video ads, carousel ads and event ads.
+• Ad format: LinkedIn supports single image ads (sponsored ads), text ads, video ads, carousel ads, and event ads.

 • Pricing: Pricing depends on campaign objective and ad relevance, but there is a minimum of $2 for CPC.

-• Reach: 330 million users
+• Reach: 611 million active users.

-• Adformat: Twitter supports image ads, video ads, text ads, carousel ads and moments ads.
+• Ad format: Twitter supports image ads, video ads, text ads, carousel ads, and moments ads.
 They also have five categories, including Promoted Ads, Follower Ads, Twitter Amplify, Twitter Takeover and Twitter Live.
 Each of the categories is designed to suit different goals.
 For example, Follower Ads are great for promoting your account to get more visibility, Promoted Ads support various ad formats including image, text and video, while Twitter Amplify lets you align your ads with premium video content with premium publishers.

 • Pricing: Depends on the pricing model; the cost for a promoted tweet can range from $0.50 to $2.